Skip to content

 3. Increased Flexibility: Another sign of sciatica improving is increased flexibility.
 If you are able to bend over, touch your toes, or move your legs in a way that you previously couldn't, it means that your muscles are becoming more flexible and your nerve function is improving.

 Sciatica is often associated with muscle tension and guarding, so as long as sciatic symptoms are active your body may reject stretching and being flexible.
-If you are notice you have gained mobility, I would consider it a win and a sign your sciatica is becoming less severe.
+If you notice you have gained mobility, I would consider it a win and a sign your sciatica is becoming less severe.

 4. Improved Sensation: Finally, an increase in feeling/sensation in the legs and feet is a positive sign of sciatica improving.
 If you previously experienced numbness or tingling in your legs or feet, but can feel your toes wiggle together, that is a great indication that your nerve decompression and function are improving.